Terminal automation system: what is and how it works

 Key benefits of terminal automation systems

-Process automation offers several undeniable benefits for oil installations.
-Let’s see them all.
+Process automation offers several benefits for oil metering installations.

 Process optimization

 The work of the entire staff is completely optimized.
-Thanks to the sophisticated computerized control systems we are able to monitor the entire liquid distribution chain within the loading facilities.
+Thanks to the sophisticated computerized control systems it is possible to monitor the entire liquid measuring chain within the loading facilities.

 Elimination of errors